Kababey/Whisper-REST-API/README.md

 Whisper outperforms other models in terms of performance.
 In this task, we will use Python to infer OpenAI's Whisper model and create a REST API using the FastAPI framework.

-If you dont have FFMPEG you may see errors to check it:
+If you dont have FFMPEG you may see errors.
+To check it:
 ``ffmpeg -version``
 If not follow the link:
 [Geeksforgeeks ffmpeg on windows](https://www.geeksforgeeks.org/how-to-install-ffmpeg-on-windows/)